-All experimental findings in the above subsections is related to the phenomenon that high-order concepts are more sensitive to small noises in the input sample than low-order interactive concepts, thereby not being stably extracted.
-Therefore, in this subsection, we aim to prove that \textbf{the high-order interaction concept is usually more sensitive to input perturbations than the low-order interactive concept.} Let us add a Gaussian perturbation $\boldsymbol{\epsilon} \sim \mathcal{N}(\boldsymbol{0}, \delta^2\boldsymbol{I})$ to the input sample $\boldsymbol{x}$ and obtain $\boldsymbol{x}^\prime = \boldsymbol{x} + \boldsymbol{\epsilon}$.
-Actually, noises/variations inevitably exist in the data, such as chaotic textures on an object or the scale/position change for an object during object detection, which are usually difficult to model.
-Therefore, we use the Gaussian perturbation to represent the noises/variations in the data for simplicity.
-Then, Theorem~\ref{theorem1} reformulates the interactive effect $I(S\vert \boldsymbol{x}^\prime)$ using the Taylor series expansion.
+All above experimental findings on the generalization power of concepts are related to the phenomenon of the inconsistency of high-order concepts, \emph{i.e.}, high-order concepts are more sensitive to small noises in the input sample than low-order concepts.
+Therefore, we aim to prove that \textbf{the interaction effect’s variance of the concept increases with the concept's order exponentially under a simple setting.} Let us add a Gaussian perturbation { $\boldsymbol{\epsilon} \sim \mathcal{N}(\boldsymbol{0}, \delta^2\boldsymbol{I})$} to the input sample { $\boldsymbol{x}$} and obtain { $\boldsymbol{x}^\prime = \boldsymbol{x} + \boldsymbol{\epsilon}$}.
+The added perturbation represents noises/variations that inevitably exist in the data.
+We admit that there are other types of noises, such as texture variations and the shape deformation in object classification.
+In this study, we just use the Gaussian perturbation to represent the noises/variations in the data.
+Our conclusion may still provide conceptual insights into real-world applications.

-\begin{lemma} Given a neural network $v$ and an arbitrary perturbed input sample $\boldsymbol{x}^\prime = \boldsymbol{x} + \boldsymbol{\epsilon}$, the neural network output $v(\boldsymbol{x}^\prime)$ can be rewritten by following the Taylor series expansion at the baseline point $\boldsymbol{b} = [b_1, \dots, b_n]^T$,
+\begin{lemma} Given a neural network { $v$} and an arbitrary perturbed input sample { $\boldsymbol{x}^\prime = \boldsymbol{x} + \boldsymbol{\epsilon}$}, the neural network output { $v(\boldsymbol{x}^\prime)$} can be rewritten by following the Taylor series expansion at the baseline point { $\boldsymbol{b} = [b_1, \dots, b_n]^{\top}$},

-including the coefficient $C(\boldsymbol{\kappa}) = \frac{1}{(\kappa_1 + \dots + \kappa_n)!} \tbinom{\kappa_1 + \dots + \kappa_n}{\kappa_1,\dots,\kappa_n}$ $\in \mathbb{R}$, the partial derivative $\nabla_v(\boldsymbol{\kappa}) = \frac{\partial^{\kappa_1+\dots+\kappa_n}v(\boldsymbol{b})}{\partial^{\kappa_1}x_1 \dots \partial^{\kappa_n}x_n} \in \mathbb{R}$, and the expansion term $\pi(\boldsymbol{\kappa}|\boldsymbol{x}^\prime) = \prod\nolimits_{i = 1}^n (x_i^\prime - b_i)^{\kappa_i}$.
-Here, $\boldsymbol{\kappa} = [\kappa_1, \dots, \kappa_n] \in \mathbb{N}^n$ denotes the non-negative integer degree vector of each Taylor expansion term.
-Correspondingly, $O_k = \{\boldsymbol{\kappa} \in \mathbb{N}^n | \kappa_1 + \dots + \kappa_n = k\}$ represents the set of all expansion terms of the $k$-th order. \end{lemma}
+including the coefficient { $C(\boldsymbol{\kappa}) = \frac{1}{(\kappa_1 + \dots + \kappa_n)!} \tbinom{\kappa_1 + \dots + \kappa_n}{\kappa_1,\dots,\kappa_n}$ $\in \mathbb{R}$}, the partial derivative { $\nabla_v(\boldsymbol{\kappa}) = \frac{\partial^{\kappa_1+\dots+\kappa_n}v(\boldsymbol{b})}{\partial^{\kappa_1}x_1 \dots \partial^{\kappa_n}x_n} \in \mathbb{R}$}, and the expansion term { $\pi(\boldsymbol{\kappa}|\boldsymbol{x}^\prime) = \prod\nolimits_{i = 1}^n (x_i^\prime - b_i)^{\kappa_i}$}.
+Here, { $\boldsymbol{\kappa} = [\kappa_1, \dots, \kappa_n] \in \mathbb{N}^n$} denotes the non-negative integer degree vector of each Taylor expansion term.
+Correspondingly, { $O_k = \{\boldsymbol{\kappa} \in \mathbb{N}^n | \kappa_1 + \dots + \kappa_n = k\}$} represents the set of all expansion terms of the { $k$}-th order. \end{lemma}